 Maximum of 5 spots available per course.

-Please review the required and recommended items listed for live-aboard sailing on our FAQ page here.
+Please check the required and recommended items listed for liveaboard sailing, as well as reviewing the section on what to expect life to be like on board.
+Find both on our FAQ page here.

 Competent Crew Course Curriculum